x5e/gink/python/README.md

 I created the Python implementation of Gink to be a testbed for new ideas and to provide the simplest expression of all the concepts in Gink.
-Well written python code can essentially serve as executable psudocode.
+Well written python code can essentially serve as executable pseudocode.
 Code written for this implementation has been biased in favor of readability and extensibility, rather than raw performance.
 For example, the code doesn't use async functions or multi-threading.

+The core idea is that familiar Python containers are backed by signed, versioned bundles.
+Most operations commit immediately, but you can group related changes into one bundle with `database.bundler("comment")`.
+Many reads accept `as_of` so you can inspect previous state.

 * [Installation](#installation)
     * [Examples](#examples)